rdallasgray/archie-blog/_posts/2012-05-28-8-formative-evaluation.md

 10. The most recent update to Wikitude World Browser seems to be stricter about which points in a World are visible: further away ones are supposed to appear as the user approaches them.
 Unfortunately this didn't happen, and **the app 'stuck' on the points that were visible at the start of the walk**, causing considerable confusion.
 The app had to be restarted before the missing points appeared.

-11. **The walk wasn't really appropriate to the aapplication** -- the route I'd been set by my original advisor was problematic.
+11. **The walk wasn't really appropriate to the application** -- the route I'd been set by my original advisor was problematic.
 Wayfinding was very tricky in places and certain parts of the walk weren't navigable (e.g. a very busy and narrow road without a pavement).
 The two fort sites weren't accessible (being behind barbed wire), so the usefulness of the camera view here couldn't really be tested.

 Overall, the evaluation has prompted something of a rethink: the final app should use a map view to lead users to some localised site where the camera view can be used for a short time to do something more fit to its purpose than simply mark POIs.
 One suggestion was to try overlaying historical photographs on the camera scene, which I want to investigate the practicality of next.